 That seems excessive, there is a hill to get over and then just around the inlet above the water.

-I get the impression that those venturing the other direction get a similar feeling about this sector, but here it’s a bigger climb, again considerable root work, slippery slopes and a whole hill of boggy stuff despite those slope.
+I get the impression that those venturing the other direction get a similar feeling about this sector, but here it’s a bigger climb, again considerable root work, slippery slopes, and a whole hill of boggy stuff despite that slope.

 Welcome to Stewart Island.